rickbronson/Hacking-the-Infomir-MAG254/README.md

 https://wiki.infomir.eu/eng/set-top-box/for-developers/stb-linux-webkit/customization/ssh-change-password-port-disable-enable
 ```

-4. You can hook up a serial port (see pictures) but you need to ssh in first and change /etc/inittab from:
+4. You can hook up a serial port (see GND, TX, RX on the 2nd picture below) but you need to ssh in first and change /etc/inittab from:

 ```
 ::sysinit:/bin/sh /web.sh